D-Eva-Code/cpe_400lvl_classroom-temp-prediction/README.md

 # Classroom Temperature Prediction

 ## Project Description
 This project uses a **Random Forest Regression model** to predict classroom temperatures based on multiple environmental and occupancy features.
-The goal is to estimate the temperature in a classroom at different times of the day, which can help with comfort and energy management.
+The dataset was collected from a UNIBEN 400-level CPE classroom over one week.
+The goal is to estimate the temperature in the classroom at different times of the day, which can help improve comfort and support energy management.

 ## Why we used Random Forest?